IMAU-oceans/Lorenz/README.md

 When a user does not indicate the partition in the job script then by default cores of the 'normal' partition nodes are used.

-It is advised to put jobs that take less than 1 hour in the 'short' partition for which we reserved two nodes (64 cores).
+It is advised to put jobs that take less than 1 hour in the 'short' partition for which we reserved one node (32 cores).
 \
-Jobs that take longer than 1 hour should be put in the 'normal' partition for which we reserved the remaining four nodes (128 cores).
+Jobs that take longer than 1 hour should be put in the 'normal' partition for which we reserved the remaining eight nodes (256 cores).

 A user can reserve at most 1 node for a 'short' job and at most 2 nodes for a 'normal’ job and the maximum number of jobs that each user can have in the queues is 2 (so the total for both partitions).